linfengxu/OmniNeo/README.md

 ## Output Structure

-The pipeline generates output in the following structure:
+The pipeline generates output in the following structure (note: exact structure may vary depending on input data and enabled modules):

 ```
 <outdir>/